|

 Always end on a high

-note, when the puppy has done what you asked right.
+note, when the puppy has done what you asked right, lots of praise.

 -